rockfireredmoon/meson4eclipse/README.md

 # Introduction
 The [Meson Wiki](http://mesonbuild.com/IDE-integration.html) mentions the options to use Meson with an IDE.
 This Eclipse plugin extends the CDT (C/C++ Development Tools) to generate Meson meta-data, extract project settings and invoke builds.
-It is heavily based on [cmake4eclipse](https://github.com/15knots/cmake4eclipse), as in many ways the behaviour is similar.
+It is based on a cross between [cmake4eclipse](https://github.com/15knots/cmake4eclipse), the CMake CDT plugin and various other CDT components.

 # Why meson4eclipse?
 When using Eclipse with a Meson project, without integration setup has to at best be duplicated in the project settings.
 Your builds will be inefficient, and things are worse when working in a team, with everyone having to setup their own projects leading to all kinds of possibile issues!